Website Builder Review: 1&1 IONOS MyWebsite

 |Contract period (months)||1 - 12||1 - 12||1 - 12|

 |Free of ads|

-Should you be ready to set aside a bit of time to learn its ins and outs, you'll be afforded a high degree of freedom in terms of design, as well as access to well-thought-out features and marketing tools.
-If 1&1 made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services.
+Should you be ready to set aside a bit of time to learn its ins and outs, MyWebsite will afford you a high degree of freedom in terms of design, as well as access to well-conceptualized features and marketing tools.
+If 1&1 made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services from our sample.

 The reviews of 1&1 that we analyzed were good.
 All the same, it was difficult to determine which of the reviews (and how many) are focused on MyWebsite, and which relate to other services and programs that the company provides.
 Support seems to be an issue, with a number of reviewers noting the lack of expertise and competence among staffers.